Print

 Noe Valley

 Noe Valley is one of the most sought-after and prosperous suburbs of San Francisco.
-Many dot-com millionaires have chosen to make the area home, and it is filled with upscale bistros, boutique shops and cosy bookstores.
+Many dot-com millionaires have chosen to call the area home, and it is filled with upscale bistros, boutiques, and cosy bookshops.

-The hills that surround the valley give the area a feeling of removal from the urban chaos of the city.
-Properties in Noe Valley are predominantly low-rise Victorian houses, which contributes to the historic charm of the area.
+The hills that surround the valley give the area a feeling of being removed from the city's urban chaos.
+Properties in Noe Valley are predominantly low-rise Victorian houses, contributing to the area's historic charm.

 Sea Cliff